Women in the Haitian Revolution: Women's roles in the revolution

+Espionage

+Haitian women were uniquely suited for espionage, as French men often kept women around as prostitutes, maids, and merchants.
+Taking advantage of their positions, Haitian women supported the revolution by carrying messages across town, hiding officers facing execution, and more.
+In doing so, they risked being captured, tortured for information, and publicly hung.
+The French reacted by developing countermeasures meant to limit women's autonomy, including requiring Black women to declare their professions and justify their presence in town, or be sent to prison.

-Labor organising
+Labor organizing

-As laborers, enslaved women began to organize and refuse to perform life-threatening work.
-In one such case, women who worked the night shift in a sugarcane mill protested working with machinery in the dark that could seriously injure or kill them.
+Women in Saint-Domingue were perceived as inherently inferior and enslaved women were given no relief in their labor expectations.
+Women were forced to work strenuous hours from sun up to sun down, and sometimes working late into the night.
+As conditions continued to worsen enslaved women began to organize and refuse to perform life-threatening work.
+One documented example, remarks on women who worked the night shift in a sugarcane mill, who protested working with machinery in the dark that could seriously injure or kill them.

 Vodou

 The practice of Vodou was a tool of the Haitian Revolution.
 Enslaved women who escaped their slave owners to live as maroons were able to return to their roles as practitioners of Vodou because they would not be punished for rejecting French Catholicism.
 Communities of escaped slaves turned to Vodou mambos, or priestesses, which radicalized them and facilitated the organization of a liberation movement.
 Vodou mambos were also typically knowledgeable of herbal remedies as well as poisons, which were weaponized and used against French slave owners and their families during the revolution.
 Ideologically, the image of a Haitian Vodou priestess inspired insurgents to fight the colonial government in order to not only liberate themselves but to serve a higher, spiritual purpose.

 The most famous mambo in Haitian revolutionary history is Cécile Fatiman.
 Born of an enslaved woman and a slave owner, she is remembered for having performed a Vodou ceremony for hundreds of rebel slaves the night before the revolution began, inspiring them through ritual song and dance to take up the fight for freedom.
 She reportedly lived to be 112 years old, never ceasing to practice Vodou.
 Another woman, Dédée Bazile, has a similar legacy as a mystic of the revolution.
 Although Dédée was not known as a mambo, she became known as Défilée-la-folle, or Défilée the Madwoman.
 Born to slaves, Dédée had several children conceived by rape committed by her master.
 Her "madness" was allegedly caused by the murder of her parents by French soldiers as well as the many instances of sexual violence she endured.
 After the murder of revolutionary leader Jean-Jacques Dessalines, she is said to have been responsible for gathering his decomposing remains, reassembling the pieces of his mutilated body, and ensuring that he be buried with dignity.
 Today, Dédée is hailed as an icon of the Haitian Revolution, a symbol of the "madness" of the Haitian people's commitment to their land.